teuben/nemo/text/plotting25.md

   or rely on rcParams
 ? need a generic class to read table, like panda's ?
-? need a generic class to contain the scatterplot parameters (-x...-L)
+? need a generic class to contain the scatterplot parameters (-x...-L) ? template generator (current tabplot has the pyplot= keyword for this) ? make classes and functions available for derivate products?
+  (e.g. a spectrum plotter where one can switch between freq/wave/velo)

 Examples: